Comic Book: Avengers vs. X-Men aka: Avengers Vs X-Men

 A promotional comic which listed the sides and teams of the battle listed Quicksilver, Scarlet Witch, Nova, Deadpool, Savage Hulk and Cable as wild cards.
 Quicksilver and Scarlet Witch both rejoin the Avengers before the halfway point; Hulk finally shows up in Issue #11; Nova crash lands in New York in the first issue, avoids the majority of the fighting and only appears again in Issue #12; and neither Deadpool nor Cable play any part in the event itself.

-Working With The Ex: After Storm defects from the X-Men to help the Avengers, she's swiftly told by Black Panther that due to her association with the Phoenix Five (One of whom had just flooded Wakanda in a fit of rage), the High Priest of Wakanda has granted T'Challa an annullment of their marriage.
+Working with the Ex: After Storm defects from the X-Men to help the Avengers, she's swiftly told by Black Panther that due to her association with the Phoenix Five (One of whom had just flooded Wakanda in a fit of rage), the High Priest of Wakanda has granted T'Challa an annullment of their marriage.
 The High Priest being T'Challa himself.
 However, with Storm actively working with Black Panther to save the captured Avengers, its possible this might be averted.
+As of A+X, they have officially separated.

 Averted with Wolverine in a tie-in when he says in narration that when he looks at the Jean Grey Expy, Hope.
 He doesn't see that strong woman he loved, but just a child who has no idea what she's gotten herself into.